hugohabicht01/PetrolStationApp/Docs/main.md

 ### Outline of the project and Background

-In Germany we live very close to a petrol station that is however usually very expensive.
-That is why my father tends to look for cheaper ones and often drives several miles to fill up his car.
+In Germany my family lives quite close to a petrol station that is however usually very expensive.
+My father thus tends to look for cheaper ones and often drives several miles to fill up one of his cars.
 I have often wondered whether these trips to the filling station aren't  more expensive than the amount he saved by filling up with the lower petrol price.
+I had a look at the available apps and websites, but none of them seemed to answer my question.
-So I got on the idea to write an application that will identify the 25 cheapest filling stations in  a predefined radius and set off the travel costs against the savings and so present to the user the optimized result in deciding which filling station would in fact be his cheapest option.
+So I had the idea to write an application that will identify the 25 cheapest filling stations in  a predefined radius and set off the travel costs against the savings and so present to the user the optimized result in deciding which filling station would in fact be his cheapest option.
 The user can choose the geographical radius, the type of fuel that his car uses and the amount of fuel he probably needs (e.g a complete filling, half a tank, a quarter, exact litres etc.).
 Additionally there needs to be some way of specifying the average mileage per 100km.
 The app then calculates which filling station within the predefined radius would be the best solution in terms of a price/performance ratio, i.e. it solves the problem if a cheaper filling station further away would be worth the trip compared to a more expensive one nearby or not.